weezel/spellcheck/README.md

 There might be silly bugs laying around because its non maturity.
 Feel free to report them.

-Program this is BSD licensed.
+This program is BSD licensed.

+Better documentation coming near future?